 After Madonna released her first greatest hits collection in late 1990, The Immaculate Collection (still one of the biggest selling albums in the UK of all time, fact fans), Holiday’s time had come once more.
 It was rereleased the following summer with some tunes that hadn’t made the greatest hits and so had another crack at the Official Singles Chart.
 This time, it reached Number 5.
 Three goes at getting to the top spot is a pretty impressive run, and even more impressive to hit the Top 20 every time, but you’ve got to know when it’s time to retire, and Holiday finally went on a very long chart vacation and hasn’t been since.

 Madonna’s not one for showing much affection for her old hits, but Holiday has fared better than most – she has performed it on all but one of her nine live tours.
-And you love it too: it is one of her biggest selling singles, shifting 795,000 copies in the UK.
+And you love it too: it is one of her biggest selling singles.

 Watch Madge – we can’t believe we got the whole way through an article without calling her Madge until now – perform it on her Reinvention Tour in 2004.
 She’s come a long way, hasn’t she?